lewagon/dotfiles/01-Ruby/04-Hash-Symbols/03-On-symbols/README.md

 ### Technical overview

-For ruby beginners, understanding symbols can be quite tricky.
+For Ruby beginners, understanding symbols can be quite tricky.
 As a rule of thumb, symbols are pretty similar to strings, but:

 When you use a string less for its textual content, and more as a kind of unique identifier in your program, you should consider using a Symbol.